Muhtasin-Adit/Data-Analysis-practice/README.md

 # Data-Science-practice
- Nothing but a self-taught guy trying to be good at data science, analysis
+ Nothing but a self-taught guy trying to be good at data analysis